SoSly/RiverTale/docs/features/rivers/Cell-based Networks Build Plan.md

 **Sample grid resolution:**

-All cells use a 7×7 subgrid (49 samples) regardless of cell size.
+All cells use a 8×8 subgrid (64 samples) regardless of cell size.
 This keeps the algorithm simple and ensures the same grid is available for both density averaging and path refinement.

-With 256-block cells, each subcell step is ~37 blocks.
-The non-integer step size is fine—we're sampling continuous density functions, not aligning to block boundaries.
+With 384-block regions, each cell is 48 blocks (384 / 8 = 48).
+This ensures a 40-block wide river mouth fits wholly within a single cell.

 **Integration with Phase 2 command:**

-Once the density provider is implemented, update `/rivertale cell` to display real density values instead of placeholder data.
-The command should now call `DensityProviderRegistry.getProvider(level)` and sample the cell's averaged density.
+Once the density provider is implemented, update `/rivertale region` to display real density values instead of placeholder data.
+The command should now call `DensityProviderRegistry.getProvider(level)` and sample the region's averaged density.

 **Validation:**
 1. Place player in world
-2. Run `/rivertale cell` at various locations
+2. Run `/rivertale region` at various locations
 3. Verify density value is reasonable (not NaN, within expected range)
 4. Verify ocean detection works near coastlines
 5. Verify inland locations have higher density than coastal locations